AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 <img src="./General images/ProjectBurndown.drawio.png" />
 </center>

-Tracked over time, this can be helpful for numerious reasons, but the major one is to indicate the likelihood of meeting the delivery date.
+Tracked over time, this can be helpful for numerous reasons, but the major one is to indicate the likelihood of meeting the delivery date.
 Burndowns are useful because they can raise confidence, or otherwise, of realistic delivery dates.
 Of scope uncertainty.
 Of productivity also.

 This is a key metric to share with the team and stakeholders to keep them informed.